Model-free Learning of Regions of Attraction via Recurrent Sets: Learning recurrent sets

 \begin{remark} Note that a set $\R$ being $k$-recurrent implies that $\R$ is $\tau$-recurrent with $\tau=k\tau_s$.
 One can then conclude that $\R\subset \mathcal{A}(x^*)$ under the assumptions of Corollary~\ref{cor:roa-subet}.
-However, the converse is not necessarily true. \end{remark}

-To ensure one can find such a $k$-recurrent set, we consider again the specific set $\mathcal{A}_{\delta}$ defined in \eqref{eq:r_delta} that gives the following sufficient conditions for a set $\R$ to be $k$-recurrent.
+However, the converse is not necessarily true. \end{remark} To ensure one can find such a $k$-recurrent set, we consider again the specific set $\tilde{\A}$ defined in \eqref{eq:r_delta} that gives the following sufficient conditions for a set $\R$ to be $k$-recurrent.